dipghosh-procore/agni-migration-matrix/README.md

 # Agni-migration-matrix
-AMM is a migration tool which is build to support our project in DFS
+AMM is a migration tool Which is an AI-based framework for database migration strategies.